OHI-Science/OHI-website/content/guidance/species.md

 Then, begin hunting for data describing each species distribution and conservation status.
 It is best if you only use species for which there are both spatial data and conservation status (or, can be reliably estimated using gapfilling approaches).

-For the global assessment, we identified the extinction risk of each species using data from the International Union for the Conservation of Nature (IUCN) (https://www.iucnredlist.org/resources/spatial-data-download).
-IUCN provides global species assessments that describe the distribution and the conservation status of species, ranging from Least Concern to Critically Endangered to Extinct.
+For the global assessment, a species's condition was assessed using the extinction risk status from the International Union for the Conservation of Nature (IUCN) (https://www.iucnredlist.org/resources/spatial-data-download).
+IUCN's  assessments describe the distribution and the conservation status of species, ranging from Least Concern to Critically Endangered to Extinct.
 These risk categories are converted into weights (between 0 and 1) for calculations.
 IUCN comprehensively assesses *all* the species within a particular taxa, which provides a relatively unbiased geographic snapshot of how total marine biodiversity is faring, even though it is a very small sub-sample of overall species diversity.

 The species ranges were mostly determined using IUCN distribution maps; however, AquaMaps data was used for species not covered by the IUCN distribution maps.